bytesbydave/algorithms/Qustions/salesforce.md

 ---

-## Refactoring Legacy Codebases
+## Describe a time you had to Refactor a Legacy Codebase.
+What was your strategy?

-- **Why:** Modernize, improve maintainability, address technical debt.
+- **Why:** Modernize, improve maintainability, address technical debt, keep it alive?
+- What sort of refactor? like changing class to components?
 - **How:** Remove unused code, convert class to functional components, eliminate duplication, update dependencies.

 ---

 ## WordPress in Headless/Integrated Architectures

-- Use WordPress/CMS as APIs (REST/GraphQL).
+- Used CMS as APIs (REST/GraphQL).
-- Integrate with front-end frameworks for dynamic content.
+- Used Sitecore as an API at Comcast
+- Kibo as an integrated architecture - pivoting to headless architecture

 ---